ostannya/7days-project/README.md

 ## Projects

 -   Poké Tac Toe: play popular strategy game with Pokémon.
 Choose from six different characters!
--   ToAnyCase(): convert your text to any case.
-No ads, no tracking, no cookies.
+-   ToAnyCase(): set of tools for daily work with text.
+No ads, no tracking, no... whatever?

 ## Insights